ThePrez/ServiceCommander-IBMi/man/scopenports.md

 Usage of the command is summarized as:
 ```
 Usage: scopenports  [options]

     Valid options include:
         -v: verbose mode
-        --mine: only show ports that you have listening on
+        --mine: only show ports that are running under your user profile